medialab/minet/docs/cli.md

 optional arguments:
   -t TOKEN, --token TOKEN        BuzzSumo API token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.
   --rcfile RCFILE                Custom path to a minet configuration file.
+More info about this here: https://github.com/medialab/minet/blob/master/docs/cli.md#minetrc
   -h, --help                     show this help message and exit

 subcommands: